cc1234475/visage/README.md

 [INSTALL USERSCRIPT](userscript/visage.js?raw=1)

-Once installed, A new icon will show on a scene's page.
+Once installed, A new icon will show on a scene's page next to the organized button.

 ![](_media/face_scan_icon.png)

-hitting the

-## Known issues and missing features

-- [ ] No error messages are show in the UI
-  - [ ] When no face can be detected
-  - [ ] When no result is returned from the API
-  - [ ] When creating a performer from stashbox but the local stash instance is giving a checksum error
-- [ ] Scan a region of the screen to scan a single performer
-- [ ] Scan for multiple performers
-- [ ] On matches, link to stashbox so person can check other photo's of performer

 # Running facial recognition locally (Optional)